Problem 363Published on Sunday, 18th December 2011, 10:00 am; Solved by 668; Difficulty rating: 35%

 A cubic Bézier curve is defined by four points: P0, P1, P2 and P3.

 The curve is constructed as follows:

-In the applet to the right you can drag the points P0, P1, P2 and P3 to see what the Bézier curve (green curve) defined by those points looks like.
+At this (external) web address you will find an applet that allows you to drag the points P0, P1, P2 and P3 to see what the Bézier curve (green curve) defined by those points looks like.
 You can also drag the point Q0 along the segment P0P1.

 From the construction it is clear that the Bézier curve will be tangent to the segments P0P1 in P0 and P2P3 in P3.

 A cubic Bézier curve with P0=(1,0), P1=(1,v), P2=(v,1) and P3=(0,1) is used to approximate a quarter circle.

 The value v > 0 is chosen such that the area enclosed by the lines OP0, OP3 and the curve is equal to π/4 (the area of the quarter circle).

 |That is, if L is the length of the curve, calculate 100 ×|